Data Fetcher Help Center

 DATETIME_FORMAT(NOW(), 'YYYY-MM-DD HH:mm:ss.sss')

-Encode URL table references
+URL encoding for table references

 Run on multiple records

-Use the value in a single cell
+Use a single cell value